Everest Base Camp Trek by Road

 It would not take us much to complete this side hike.
 So, we will utilize the second half of the day to explore Namche Bazaar.
 You can visit the Sherpa Museum to learn about mountaineering history and local culture.
 If you have more time and do not want to rest, we recommend the trekkers stroll through the lively market.
 In the market, you will find many souvenir items and locally prepared food.
 After that, we request the trekkers to return to the hotel for a delicious dinner and cozy sleep before ascending further on the Everest Base Camp Trek via road trail.

 From this day, the Everest Base Camp Trek by road trail becomes even more rugged, barren, and difficult as we will reach an altitude of 4420 meters above sea level.
-Due to that, the air also becomes thin which increases the potentiality of altitude sickness.
-Therefore, we recommend the trekkers have a proper breakfast and keep themselves hydrated throughout the trek.
+Due to that, the air also becomes thin, which increases the potential of altitude sickness.
+Therefore, we recommend that the trekkers have a proper breakfast and keep themselves hydrated throughout the trek.

 After crossing the last wooden bridge of the day, a steady uphill climb leads you to Dingboche, the gateway to the Imja Valley.
 This is another spiritually and religiously-signified village surrounded by stone-walled fields.
 Besides, the Dingboche village also offers outstanding views of different mountains, including Lhotse, Island Peak, and Ama Dablam.